Chart Color Schemes

 Infrastructure

-Coffs Harbour - North has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Coffs Harbour - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects potentially influencing this region.
-Notable ones include The Shoreline Luxury Retirement Living, Coffs Harbour Bypass, Ocean Parade Apartments, and CODA Apartments.
-The following list details those likely most relevant.
+AreaSearch identified 11 projects likely affecting the region.
+Notable ones are The Shoreline Luxury Retirement Living, Coffs Harbour Bypass, Ocean Parade Apartments, and Coffs Harbour Jetty Foreshore Precinct Revitalisation.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.